wyptcs/R2MQ/readme.md

 Contact : wypark2510@gmail.com

 Description:
 This is an RT2Q compressed data structure.
+We implemented two experiments.
+The one is 'RT2Qquery' folder. it is encoding data structures which calculate query time and space usage.
 We used Range Min-Max Tree of Sadakane and Navarro[[1] on SDSL library[2].
 In order to reduce the size, our Range Min-Max Tree uses minimum field only.
 Also, this includes three RMQ structures for comparison, based on the method of Ferrada and Navarro[3], Fischer and Heun[4], BGHL[5]
 We included our test example which creates experimental results of our paper, and toy example based on Figure 1 of our paper.
+The other is 'spaceefficient' folder. it is encoding data structures which calculate encoding time and space usage.
+We used our data structure with DAG structure[6] and Optimal structure[7].

 Make:

+For space usage and query time test

 To make the library give the command make and this will create the lib: 'DFUDSR2MQ.a'.
 To test our toy example, give the command 'make tutorial', and to test our experiment, give the command 'make example'(it is for ours and our implementation based on Fischer and Heun[4].
 To test other comparison test cases, give the command 'make dccdfuds' 'make dccbp' 'make sea'<br/>
 summary : make && make example (ours)<br/>